akh13/cloudflare_bulk_ip/README.md

 This will swap to the high range of IPs given.

 ### Sources
-Code based on example here:
+Code based on an example here: http://www.aetherweb.co.uk/batch-editing-cloudflare-dns-ip-with-cloudflare-api-in-php/
-http://www.aetherweb.co.uk/batch-editing-cloudflare-dns-ip-with-cloudflare-api-in-php/